obadaalagha/anki-sync-server/README.md

 The Nginx SSL configuration is from [my other repository here](https://github.com/obadaalagha/4stack4pi/).

-I couldn't figure out how to Use the ANKI_HOST variable.
-The default ANKI_PORT within the container is 8080, this can be mapped to any external host port.
+The ANKI_HOST and ANKI_PORT variables which can be set are not used.
+See documentation if their use is needed.

 The Dockerfile for the image is included.